moheladwy/ElectronyatShop/README.md

 - **Visual Studio or Any .NET IDE:** You'll need an integrated development environment (IDE) such as Visual Studio or any other .NET IDE to work on and run the project.
 You can download Visual Studio from the [Visual Studio website](https://visualstudio.microsoft.com/) if you prefer it as your IDE.

-- **.NET 7 SDK:** You must have .NET 7 SDK installed on your development machine.
-You can download it from the [official .NET website](https://dotnet.microsoft.com/download/dotnet/7.0).
+- **.NET 8 SDK/runtime:** You must have .NET 8 SDK/runtime installed on your development machine.
+You can download it from the [official .NET website](https://dotnet.microsoft.com/download/dotnet/8.0).

 - **ASP.NET MVC:** Familiarity with ASP.NET MVC is recommended for understanding and working with the project's architecture and code.

-- **SQL Server 2022:** Electronyat Shop uses SQL Server 2022 as its database.
-Ensure you have SQL Server 2022 installed and configured on your machine.
+- **Sqlite:** Electronyat Shop uses SQLite as its database.
+Ensure you have SQLite installed on your machine.

 ## Installation